daniel-frenkel/Valar-Systems/docs/docs/valar_w1.md.md

 ## 5. Current and Stall Setup

 Each window requires a unique amount of force to move it.
-These next steps will set those perameters.
+These next steps will set those parameters.

 **WARNING:** Do NOT lock your window during these steps.
 If your windows Auto-Lock, keep them from locking.
 Damage may occur if locked.

-**NOTE:** Changing speed from FAST to SLOW (or SLOW to FAST) will require resetting the current and stall perameters.
+**NOTE:** Changing speed from FAST to SLOW (or SLOW to FAST) will require resetting the current and stall parameters.

 The CrushGuard feature will only work if the stall values are perfect.
 When the motor is running, back EMF is produced.
 When resistance increases, so does the back EMF.
-The device measures this level of back EMF and automically stops the motor once a threshold is reached.
-The stall value is the thershold value and must be accurate.
+The device measures this level of back EMF and automatically stops the motor once a threshold is reached.
+The stall value is the threshold value and must be accurate.

 ### 5a.
 Step 1 - Set Max Distance